DONATE

 For more information contact: sefcomm@CCISstanfordU.org

-For CCIS Volunteers
+For CCIS Volunteers and Donors

 Many Stanford international spouses put their careers on hold while their spouse pursues academic studies at Stanford.
 The Spouse Education Fund program awards grants toward supporting one course to enrich the experience of the spouse professionally or personally while they are at Stanford.

-The SEF program is celebrating its 38th year and has provided nearly $220,000 in educational grants to over 600 international spouses.
-In the 2022-2023 academic year, 37 spouses from 19 countries received grants.
+The SEF program is celebrating its 40th year and has provided nearly $250,000 in educational grants to over 650 international spouses.
+In the 2024-2025 academic year, 51 spouses from 19 countries received grants.

 The Spouse Education Fund is the only CCIS program that invites specific funding from the community.
 Each summer the SEF program solicits donations from CCIS members and the community.
 These funds are distributed as grants late in the Fall Term to international spouses who have applied to and been interviewed by the Spouse Education Fund Committee.
-The recipients will complete their classes by December 31, of 2024.
+The recipients will complete their classes by December 31, 2026.

 It is a privilege to know these accomplished and interesting spouses, and to learn about and support their interests and goals.
 The impact of SEF grants on the lives of the recipients goes far beyond the monetary value of the award.